 Remember Ubisoft’s Watch Dogs ctOS mobile that put “Chicago in the palm of your hand”.
 The app allowed a person to connect to anyone playing Watch Dogs and take control of the city in which they were playing in.
 How could anyone forget Bethesda’s Pip-Boy companion app that perfectly integrated your mobile device into your Fallout 4 game, giving you access to maps, inventory, and mini-games?
 The future will see further integration of mobile devices and console titles and quite possibly we will see mobile players competing against console players at the same time.

 The mobile market continues to show a strong dominance with 91% of the 4.5 billion global internet users utilizing mobile devices to access the internet.
 The global gaming market is estimated at a whopping $152 billion with 45% of the market coming from mobile gaming.
-The mobile market cannot be denied and the increasing development of mobile device hardware will only drive further growth of the mobile gaming market.
+The mobile market's potential cannot be denied, and the increasing development of mobile device hardware will only drive further growth of the mobile gaming market.